dalibo/blog/_posts/2016-08-19-Autonoumous_transactions_support_in_PostgreSQL.md

 "New" : use dynamic background workers:
 ---------------------------------------

-Hopefully since the commit of *background workers* and most of all the work of Robert Haas, it is now possible since PostgreSQL v9.5 to use the [pg_background](https://github.com/vibhorkum/pg_background) extension to create autonomous transaction.
+Hopefully since the addition of *dynamic background workers* and most of all the work of Robert Haas, it is now possible since PostgreSQL v9.5 to use the [pg_background](https://github.com/vibhorkum/pg_background) extension to create autonomous transaction.
 This extension offer some other advantages, but